Fine wines produced by exceptional estates, many of them family-owned.

 Castello di Bossi is located in the commune of Castelnuovo Berardenga.
 The name Bossi is apparently linked to the money chest which the Roman army would carry to its encampments to pay the soldiers; the word probably refers to boxwood, a rare and prized wood at the time, which was used to make these chests.
 Local inscriptions that date back to the 1st century AD, indicate that there was a Roman settlement on this site.

-Today the Castello di Bossi estate covers 650 hectares, of which 124 are under vine.
-Most of it is planted with Sangiovese, along with some Cabernet Sauvignon and Merlot.
+Today the estate covers 650 hectares, of which 124 are under vine, mostly planted with Sangiovese, along with some Cabernet Sauvignon and Merlot.
 The Bordeaux varietals were planted over forty years ago, and were among the first in the Chianti Classico zone.

-By employing the most modern viticultural practices, this estate aims to harvest the best quality fruit year after year, in order to express the best qualities of the terroir and of the individual grape varieties.
+By employing the most modern viticultural practices, this estate aims to harvest the best quality fruit year after year, to ensure that the wines express the best qualities of the terroir and of the individual grape varieties.

-A delicious Chianti that is mellowing nicely.
-Medium garnet with attractive leather, red fruit, and spice on the nose.
+A delicious Chianti Classico that is mellowing nicely.
 It has a lovely balance and length on the palate.
-Definitely opens up with a little decanting.
-Just right now to match with turkey.
-Drink now or in the next 3-5 years.
+Opens up with a little decanting